d-morrison/IntroStatActivities/_book/07-inference-CI-1cat.md

 ## Terminology review

-In today's activity, we will introduce simulation confidence intervals for a single categorical variable.
+In this week's in-class activity, we will introduce simulation confidence intervals for a single categorical variable.
 Some terms covered in this activity are:

 * Parameter of interest